 - Poultry skins and food scraps – These should go in the trash, not the sink.

 Even if you have a garbage disposal, it’s best to keep most holiday food waste out of the drain to avoid clogs and backups.
+While garbage disposals can help break down food scraps, regular maintenance is important to prevent clogs and buildup.

 Help Bathroom Plumbing Handle the Holiday Traffic